British Raj: 1939–1945: World War II

-Congress launched the Quit India Movement in July 1942 demanding the immediate withdrawal of the British from India or face nationwide civil disobedience.
-On 8 August the Raj arrested all national, provincial and local Congress leaders, holding tens of thousands of them until 1945.
+Congress launched the Quit India Movement in July 1942, demanding the immediate withdrawal of the British from India or face nationwide civil disobedience.
+On 8 August, the Raj arrested all national, provincial, and local Congress leaders, holding tens of thousands of them until 1945.
 The country erupted in violent demonstrations led by students and later by peasant political groups, especially in Eastern United Provinces, Bihar, and western Bengal.
 The large wartime British Army presence crushed the movement in a little more than six weeks; nonetheless, a portion of the movement formed for a time an underground provisional government on the border with Nepal.
 In other parts of India, the movement was less spontaneous and the protest less intensive; however, it lasted sporadically into the summer of 1943.

-Earlier, Subhas Chandra Bose, who had been a leader of the younger, radical, wing of the Indian National Congress in the late 1920s and 1930s, had risen to become Congress President from 1938 to 1939.
+Earlier, Subhas Chandra Bose, who had been a leader of the younger, radical wing of the Indian National Congress in the late 1920s and 1930s, had risen to become Congress President from 1938 to 1939.
 However, he was ousted from the Congress in 1939 following differences with the high command, and subsequently placed under house arrest by the British before escaping from India in early 1941.
 He turned to Nazi Germany and Imperial Japan for help in gaining India's independence by force.
 With Japanese support, he organised the Indian National Army, composed largely of Indian soldiers of the British Indian Army who had been captured by the Japanese in the Battle of Singapore.
-As the war turned against them, the Japanese came to support a number of puppet and provisional governments in the captured regions, including those in Burma, the Philippines and Vietnam, and in addition, the Provisional Government of Azad Hind, presided by Bose.
+As the war turned against them, the Japanese came to support several puppet and provisional governments in the captured regions, including those in Burma, the Philippines and Vietnam, and in addition, the Provisional Government of Azad Hind, presided by Bose.

 Bose's effort, however, was short-lived.
-In mid-1944 the British Army first halted and then reversed the Japanese U-Go offensive, beginning the successful part of the Burma Campaign.
+In mid-1944, the British Army first halted and then reversed the Japanese U-Go offensive, beginning the successful part of the Burma Campaign.
 Bose's Indian National Army largely disintegrated during the subsequent fighting in Burma, with its remaining elements surrendering with the recapture of Singapore in September 1945.
 Bose died in August from third degree burns received after attempting to escape in an overloaded Japanese plane which crashed in Taiwan, which many Indians believe did not happen.
 Although Bose was unsuccessful, he roused patriotic feelings in India.